-There are many women in this world that have never considered breastfeeding their child for many reasons, others would like to breastfeed but do not have the support or education, still others try and find it too difficult under their circumstances, perhaps having to return to work, having difficulty with latch or other complications and do not have the resources for a consultant.
-Some cultures believe formula is better.
+There are many women in this world that have never considered breastfeeding their child for many reasons, others would like to breastfeed but do not have the support or education.
+Other others try and find it too difficult under their circumstances – things such as having to return to work, having difficulty with latch or other complications and do not have the resources for a consultant.

-But the science, the biological norms – these support breastfeeding, even extended breastfeeding.
+The science and our “the biological norms” – support breastfeeding, even extended breastfeeding.
 This is not to say that women who can’t, don’t or won’t breastfeed are any less in anyway.
 They must make the decision that is right for THEIR families, as we all do.

 But wouldn’t it be amazing if every woman who chose to breastfeed their babies could do so without social blockages or work complications?
 That these women had support from within the home, outside of the home, in their community, access to professionals when necessary, and a workplace that honored a women’s need to pump or feed her baby throughout the day?

 Spread the word!
 Tell your mother, doctor, friend, sister, brother, dad, uncle, aunt, mail-person, lawyer, check-out clerk….you name it – tell them why breastfeeding needs to be supported and encouraged.

 How will you celebrate World Breastfeeding Week?
 Share with us your breastfeeding selfies, or about your journey.
 Did you pump exclusively?
 Pump and Breastfeed?
 Breastfeed and use formula?
 Our journeys as mothers, wherever it takes us, is sacred and beautiful, so thank you mamas for nurturing your babies – in the best way you can.

 OB Pleasure Coordinator, Doula & Mama